gliboc/eww/README.md

 The `agent.erl` module contains all the functions for spawning a topology with listening agents.
 The supported operations on the agents are :

-- KILL : kill a specific node and reshape the ring
+- `kill` : kill a specific node and reshape the ring
-- DESTROY : destruct all the nodes in the topology
+- `destroy` : destruct all the nodes in the topology
-- JOIN / NEW_NODE : spawn a node and make it join the topology
+- `join` / `new_node` : spawn a node and make it join the topology
-- PING : pass a ping through the network
+- `ping` : pass a ping through the network

 ## Communication system